Louisville Bankruptcy Attorney

 Discharge in Bankruptcy: Explained by Professional Attorney

-Did you know that Louisville, KY has one of the highest bankruptcy rates in the country?
-Many of our clients however recover and within a short time are able to rebuild their credit scores to 725
+Louisville, KY, has one of the highest bankruptcy rates in the country.
+Almost all of our clients, however, have their FICO scores increase and keep all of their property; and within a short time, are able to rebuild their credit scores to 725

 For many city residents, filing for bankruptcy can be a last resort to overcome overwhelming debt and regain financial stability.